 Seller: WeBuyBooks, Rossendale, LANCS, United Kingdom

 Condition: Very Good.
 Most items will be dispatched the same or the next working day.
 A copy that has been read, but is in excellent condition.
 Pages are intact and not marred by notes or highlighting.
 The spine remains undamaged.
-Seller Inventory # wbs4099357768
+Seller Inventory # wbs3024405545

 Paperback.
-Condition: Very Good.
+Condition: New.
 Here are thirteen short stories from the new frontiers of Chinese science fiction, selected and translated by Hugo, Nebula, Locus and World Fantasy Award-winner Ken Liu.
 Hao Jingfang's Hugo Award-winning 'Folding Beijing' takes place in a near-future dystopia where the title city's buildings fold into and out of the earth, allowing three different strata of society to spend part of the day above ground.
 Xia Jia's 'Night Journey of the Dragon-Horse' describes a post-apocalyptic world where machines have outlived the humans who engineered them.
-In 'Taking Care of God' by Liu Cixin author of The Three-Body Problem, the first translated novel to win the Hugo Award a race of white-haired, white-robed beings arrive on Earth, claiming they are God, creators of everything who now want to spend their retirement years with us.
+In 'Taking Care of God' by Liu Cixin - author of The Three-Body Problem, the first translated novel to win the Hugo Award - a race of white-haired, white-robed beings arrive on Earth, claiming they are God, creators of everything who now want to spend their retirement years with us.
 Including an introduction by Ken Liu and three essays exploring Chinese science fiction, this is a phenomenal collection of strange worlds, hypnotic landscapes and unbridled imagination.
-The book has been read, but is in excellent condition.
-Pages are intact and not marred by notes or highlighting.
-The spine remains undamaged.
-Seller Inventory # GOR008698603
+Seller Inventory # LU-9781786692788

 Seller: HR1 Books, Hereford, United Kingdom